 How to Measure Tool-Calling Accuracy in AI Agents

-Tool-calling is where capable agents quietly break.
+Tool calling is where capable agents quietly break.
 An agent can reason well and still pick the wrong function, pass a malformed argument, or plow on after a tool returns an error.
 Because these failures look plausible, a single "did the task succeed" score hides them.
-Measuring tool-calling accuracy means scoring each part of the call separately.
+Tool call accuracy — also written tool calling accuracy — is the measurement that surfaces them, and measuring it properly means scoring each part of the call separately instead of collapsing a whole trace into one number.

-Quick answer: Tool-calling accuracy measures whether an agent picks the right tool, passes correct arguments, and recovers from tool errors.
+Quick answer: Tool call accuracy measures whether an agent picks the right tool, passes correct arguments, sequences calls correctly, and recovers from tool errors.
 Score it deterministically where possible — exact argument match, schema validation, type checks — and reserve an LLM judge for free-form fields.
-Measure selection, arguments, and error-handling separately, because one pass/fail hides where it breaks.
+Measure selection, arguments, sequencing, and error-handling separately, because one pass/fail hides where it breaks.

 - Tool selection — did the agent choose the right tool for the request (and avoid calling one it didn't need)?